 ||None, unless you are combining with a modern European language, in which case you must have an A Level or equivalent in the European language

 Two school essays on any subject.
 If you are combining with a modern European language, at least one of the essays should be written in that language.

-If you are combining with a modern European language, you will also need to take a written assessment on the day of your interview, if you are interviewed.
+If you are combining with a modern European language, you will need to take a written assessment on the day of your interview.

 Preparatory Reading Lists: